Juxhinb7/mendo/README.md

 # ![alt text](mendo.png "Title")
- This project management tool incorporates support for Agile methodologies.
-It will include functionalities such as task scheduling, real-time notifications, and note-taking capabilities to streamline your project operations.
-NOTE: This is an ongoing project that is work on progress.
+A smart project management tool that is currently work in progress.
+The tool will have features like adding projects, tasks, writing notes etc.